Virtual reality game: Controls

-Nearly all VR games are played from a first-person perspective as to take advantage of the level of immersion created by the headset.
+Nearly all VR games are played from a first-person perspective to take advantage of the level of immersion created by the headset.
 Player input, which includes the motion of their head, hands, and body and any controller buttons or triggers they depress, are translated into actions within the game.
 Most commonly, the player's view of the game's environment will track with how they move their hand, and they will be shown virtual hands to guide them how to interact with the environment, with VR translating the player's motions one-to-one with the virtual appendages.
-While games can be controlled through traditional controls such as KBM or standard console controller, these interfaces break the level of immersion, and instead, more specialized controllers, typically designed to fit naturally into a player's hand.
+While games can be controlled through traditional controls such as KBM or a standard console controller, these interfaces break the level of immersion, and instead, more specialized controllers are used, typically designed to fit naturally into a player's hand.

 VR offers several novel control schemes - how the player manipulates their in-game character through the game world and the direction they are looking - compared to the traditional free look or mouselook offered by the traditional KBM or standard controller.
 Movement and aim may be coupled between the headset and the controllers or may be decoupled, typically with the headset controlling the direction of movement and controller the aim, which generally leads to more immersive experiences.

 Some VR systems such as the HTC Vive and Oculus offer room scale tracking, which not only incorporate the motions of the player but where they are physically located within a given area and the physical positioning of their body.
 This allows the player to move around the area as part of the VR experience.
 Games usually make this an optional experience since not all VR systems support it, and not all players have space to be able to move about.
 Example of games that support room scale tracking include Job Simulator and Rec Room.
 When room scale is not available, alternate movement schemes have been developed when character movement is required.
 A player may be moved automatically by the game as necessary, a player may need to look at a target location and indicate through a control scheme their desire to move their character to that spot, or the player may use more traditional controls such as an analog stick or keyboard presses to move their character.